What Happens When Lived Experience Gets a Seat at the Design Table

 Beat 3.
 Name the design implication:

-The organizations producing durable outcomes are embedding lived experience into metric design, budget authority, and program evaluation.
-Not just service delivery and conference panels.
+The organizations producing durable outcomes are embedding lived experience into metric design, budget authority, and program evaluation — not just service delivery and conference panels.
 System intelligence was built for the design table your organization has not yet opened.

+Thirty days.
 That is the window.
 Pull the org chart.
 Count the decision-authority roles.
 Name the gap.

 The Forcing Question